Michael Massey Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in the league.

-- The Yankees' 3.99 team ERA ranks ninth among all MLB pitching staffs.
+- The Yankees have the ninth-ranked team ERA among all MLB pitching staffs (3.98).

-- The Yankees rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Yankees pitchers combine to surrender 192 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- Schmidt will try to grab his 10th victory when he makes the start for the Yankees, his 32nd of the season.
-He is 9-9 with a 4.65 ERA and 146 strikeouts through 155 2/3 innings pitched.
+- King makes the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts in 100 2/3 innings pitched.

-- In his last appearance on Monday, the right-hander threw four innings against the Arizona Diamondbacks, giving up two earned runs while surrendering three hits.
+- The righty last appeared on Tuesday against the Toronto Blue Jays, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.